johanneshilden/lets-parse/json-combinator/README.md

         <|> jsonNull
 ```

-This type looks very similar to the railroad diagram above from the JSON specification.
+Unsurprisingly, this type looks very similar to the railroad diagram above from the JSON specification.

 ### Whitespace